hundredrabbits/thebook/north_pacific_logbook.md

 The joy of hiding in the sleeping bags.
 My shift ended and I am inside, trying to warm up, head and body covered in downy-goodness.
 I appreciate my time in this bunk so much more when it is freezing out there.
 I can feel my hands and feet warming.
 Venturing outside the covers means instantaneous cold.
 No thanks.
 I am hiding right now, in my warm fort.
 It is over 80% humidity in the cabin, and the hygrometer does not lie.

 ##### 1100
 My patience is short.
 The conditions out there aren't terrible, but self-steering is not happening.
 If we let Pino have its way, it would steer us southeast, not good.
 I tried various ways of getting it to keep to the east, or the northwest, but no. After a while I just lost it.
-It might be because we've been out here a while, or that the grey fog we're in is getting to me, but it is HARD.
-All days are HARD.
+It might be because we've been out here a while, or that the grey fog we're in is getting to me, but it is **hard**.
+All days are **hard**.
 I'm trying to stay optimistic, because after all, we eat well, the wind is mostly okay and we've got each other.
 I wish I didn't default to moroseness.
 Devine's presence helps though, at least there's that.
 When I lose all will to steer, he volunteers and goes, rain or shine.
 If I was in a better mood, and that he felt downtrodden I'd likely do the same, but these days it falls onto him.

 I want to have a good course always, I should know better.
 I know with sailing you can't always point where you want.
 The path to our destination will never be a straight line, it'll curve, zig zag and sometimes overlap itself.
 You can't be in a hurry.
 I know all of this, but I still think it, like my brain is ignoring wisdom on purpose to torture me.

 The gloom bug isn't here to stay, it's not all I have on my mind, there is also gnocchi banging around in here.
 Well, the idea of gnocchi.
 We've nearly reached the Turn Off, nearly, but screw it!
 We're eating those stupid potato lovelies today.
 We'll be hitting that milestone in the night, so it doesn't matter when today, technically.
 Potato pillows, in my mouth cave today.

 ##### 1400
 We are zooming!
 Devine unfurled the jib entirely, and we are going northeast!
 Riding those rabbit waves like a surfboard!
-Last I looked, we were riding at 11-13 km/h (6-7 kn)?
+Last I looked, we were riding at 6-7 kn?
 Whoa.
 The wind is set to lessen tonight, if this morning's weather forecast holds.
 We're trying to skirt past the top of this low, but it might catch up.
 For now, our speed is good, but I hope it doesn't increase suddenly in the night as a full jib is difficult to furl.
 It isn't hard to furl normally, but the furler is a bit stiff these days.
 The anchor damaged the barrel, it made a dent to accompany the one we already had, and it is harder to furl because there is less room in the barrel for a fully-coiled line.
 We want to fix this, to get the dent out, but the weather these days doesn't permit much.
 We're still waiting for a good time to fill the diesel tank, an operation that requires no rain and no saltwater spray.
 We've got half a tank—not bad.

 ##### 1700
 The wind increased, instead of lessening, that, and rain.
 A LOT of rain.
 Not a very pleasant evening.
 High winds is one thing, but it's hellish when combined with rain.
 We are both very tired tonight.
 Our sleeping shifts were disrupted by the flapping of sails as we let Pino steer southeast a while.
 I went out to correct the course, but did not last long.
 I can only stand being out for for short periods of time in these conditions.
 Two hours is forever in outside time.